RandomsandGrain/Esteban-s-Indeed/README.md

 [Click here to view the website](https://esteban-s-indeed.vercel.app/)

 ## What I Did
-- Built a React app using useState, useEffect, Routes, Route, Link, and useParams
+- Built a React + TypeScript job board with API integration
-- Fetched and displayed data from an API
+- Fetched and rendered remote jobs dynamically from an external API
-- Implemented nested routing for job details
+- Implemented routing for detailed job pages using React Router
+- Added job status tracking and custom job creation features
-- Designed a clean and responsive UI using Tailwind CSS
+- Used Tailwind CSS for a responsive and clean UI